 Birth plans and health insurance enrolment of pregnant women: a cross-sectional survey at two secondary health facilities in Lagos, Nigeria

-aternal mortality , Near-miss , Maternal outcome , Pregnant women , Research Subject Categories::MEDICINE::Surgery::Obstetrics and women's diseases::Obstetrics and gynaecology
+Maternal mortality , Near-miss , Severe maternal outcome , Birth plans , Research Subject Categories::MEDICINE

 Okusanya BO, Roberts AA, Akinsola OJ, Oye-Adeniran BA.
 Birth plans and health insurance enrolment of pregnant women: a cross-sectional survey at two secondary health facilities in Lagos, Nigeria.
 J Matern Fetal Neonatal Med.
 2016 Aug;29(16):2602-6. doi: 10.3109/14767058.2015.1094790.
 Epub 2015 Oct 20.